Your Guide to Planning, Planting, and Growing Lilies

 Shade and Sun: Lilies perform best in full sun, though they will also grow in partial shade.

 Zone: Most lilies will survive the winter outdoors in hardiness zones 4-9.
-The bulbs may be grown as annuals in hotter and colder zones.
 Not sure about your growing zone?
 Find it HERE.

 When to Plant: Lily bulbs may be planted in early spring or fall.
 Both planting times will give you flowers in mid to late summer.